purton-tech/rust-on-nails/rust-on-nails.com/content/docs/continuous-integration/build.md

 ## Validating the build

-Assuming the build completes succesfully we will have built two docker images
+Assuming the build completes successfully we will have built two docker images

 ```sh
 docker images | grep rustonnails